zachjs/sv2v/README.md

 ## Acknowledgements

 This project was originally forked from [Tom Hawkin's Verilog parser].
-While the front end has changed substantially in adding SystemVerilog support, his project was as a great starting point.
+While the front end has changed substantially to parse a different language, his project was a great starting point.

 [Tom Hawkin's Verilog parser]: https://github.com/tomahawkins/verilog